 From there head back to the junction and up to the saddle.
 This part of the track was completely covered in snow and the views back over Lake Wakatipu were special.
 Snow makes walks like this hard but extra rewarding.
 After trudging up through the snow we made it to a wooden seat surrounded by mountains.
 Gia decided to stop there, and I continued to the summit.

 You can see the summit of Ben Lomond from most of the way up, and it sure is an impressive looking mountain.
 Being covered in snow and all, it looked like a “proper” mountain and about half way up I realised it was going to be harder than I thought (I told Gia I’d be an hour, but it took me close to two to get there and back).
 The snow and ice got thick as I neared the top and it was very slippery – it wasn’t a pleasant walk but with some of the best views I’ve seen in New Zealand all around me I wasn’t complaining (well, I wasn’t complaining much).

 It was tough coming back down from the summit and I slipped over a few times.
-I slid down one section and got a couple of little cuts on my hands.
 My hands also got cold as I wasn’t wearing gloves and had to keep putting my hands on the snow to stop from falling over.

 Getting to the Ben Lomond Track